Colorado Street Bridge (Pasadena, California): Movies and television

-Colorado Street Bridge appears in Charlie Chaplin's 1921 film The Kid, where a mother is shown pining for her son at the east end of the bridge.
+Love, Speed, and Thrills (1915), a Mack Sennett short film, includes a car chase that goes over the Colorado Street Bridge.
+The bridge appears in Charlie Chaplin's 1921 film The Kid, where a character is shown considering jumping from the bridge before Chaplin's character intervenes.

 In the 2008 film Yes Man, the bridge was featured in a bungee jumping scene.
 In the 2016 film La La Land, the protagonists take an evening stroll across the bridge.

 The bridge was featured in Full House's eighth season episode "Leap of Faith", where it was depicted as being in San Francisco; in ER's fourth season episode "Fathers and Sons", where it was depicted as being in San Diego; and in the Emergency! episode "To Buy or Not To Buy".

 The bridge was featured in the Fear Factor stunt "Bridge Hang", which required contestants to hang from a trapeze bar hoisted over the edge of the bridge.
 In the episode, host Joe Rogan notes that the bridge used to be known as "Suicide Bridge."
-The bridge was also featured in beginning of season 21 of the The Amazing Race, where contestants rappelled down the bridge to their waiting cars to start the race.
+The bridge was also featured in beginning of season 21 of The Amazing Race, where contestants rappelled down the bridge to their waiting cars to start the race.